GabeStah/dgraph-twitter-clone/tutorial/content/part-3-client/index.md

 </Switch>
 ```

-The `Following` and `Followers` components extract the `:screenName:` and retrieve the applicable user from the database.
+The `Following` and `Followers` components extract the `:screenName` and retrieve the applicable user from the database.
 Here's the code for the `client/src/components/User/Following.tsx` component.

 ```tsx
 // File: client/src/components/User/Following.tsx